 After Shark Tank

 Given how much Waters invested to buy the company, getting on Shark Tank is one way to get a fast return on your money!
-Although the episode has just aired, Shark Tank should help them sell at least $50,000 worth of products over the next week.
+The episode aired in November 2023, and the hype should have helped them sell at least $50,000 worth of product in a week.

 Their website, MiniMaterials.com, is already getting bombarded with traffic.
 With an impeccable 5-star rating from over 460 reviews, their offerings range from custom cinder blocks to red bricks and wood pallets that can be personalized with a logo.
 But it’s not just about the raw materials; the company also makes street signs, furniture, and decorative pieces that add life and realism to any miniature project.